recurly/recurly-client-ruby/README.md

 end
 ```

-If you only plan on using the client for more than one site, you should initialize a new client for each site.
+If you plan on using the client for more than one site, you should initialize a new client for each site.

 ```ruby
 # Give a `site_id`